sachinsenal0x64/mysite/content/pages/privacy.md

 - This site does not set or use cookies.
 - This site does not store data in the browser to be shared, sent, or sold to third-parties.
 - No personal information is shared, sent, or sold to third-parties.
+- This site never ever gonna track you.

 **Effective Date:** _23rd Dec 2023_